FAQ’s for Prospective Employers

 - Co-op is defined as a full-time work experience.
 The students are expected to work a full-time schedule per their employers’ hours for the full semester per the dates of the co-op calendar.

 - A student’s grade level and year they will be graduating is information that is listed on their resumes.
-You can ask the student directly or you can request this information from their Professional Practice faculty advisor, who could also provide an unofficial transcript if needed.
+You can ask the student directly or you can request this information from their UC ProPEL faculty advisor, who could also provide an unofficial transcript if needed.

 - Transportation, relocation, and housing are the responsibility of the student, not the University, or employer, and must be handled in such a way as not to interfere with starting and completing a work assignment.
 However, many employers do offer students housing and relocation assistance.
 The assistance varies greatly from a stipend or reimbursement for relocation, to a monthly housing allowance, to providing actual housing.
 This is not required, but much appreciated by students and helpful to the employer as a recruiting incentive.

 - University observed holidays and breaks do not impact the co-op schedule.
 Students are to observe only those holidays and breaks that are observed by their employer while on co-op.

 - The student expects to receive orientation or training to get started on the job, and to become familiar with the position and the responsibilities that they will be expected to perform.
 They expect to be challenged by the position.
 As students progress in experience, they expect more difficult tasks and responsibilities.

 - August 27, 2012 is the first day of the fall semester.